 La Cieca

-James Jorden (who writes under the names "La Cieca" and "Our Own JJ") is the founder and editor of parterre box.
-During his 20 year career as an opera critic he has written for the New York Times, Opera, Gay City News, Opera Now, Musical America and the New York Post.
-He has also raised his voice in punditry on National Public Radio.
-From time to time he has directed opera, including three unsuccessful productions of Don Giovanni, a work he hopes to return to someday.
-Currently he alternates his doyenne duties with writing a weekly column on opera for the New York Observer.
+James Jorden (who wrote under the names "La Cieca" and "Our Own JJ") was the founder and editor of parterre box.
+During his 20 year career as an opera critic he wrote for the New York Times, Opera, Gay City News, Opera Now, Musical America and the New York Post.
+He also raised his voice in punditry on National Public Radio.
+From time to time he directed opera, including three unsuccessful productions of Don Giovanni.
+He also contributed a regular column on opera for the New York Observer.
+James died in October 2023.

 An appropriately ginormous discussion of Elektra and other operatic matters at that place where the cool kids hang out, The Awl.